Bernhard Gaul | 01/06/2010

 Dealing with the fear factor: What is encouraging about John Cage’s approach to his work is the lightness and playfulness with which he does it.
 Whereas both Brecht and Heiner Müller invariably refer to the horrors of revelation, dem Schrecken des Erkennens, he shows that uncanny ability of making it all appear as child’s play without denying the radicality or profundity of his conceptions, nor is there an absence of fear which the loss of established/relied upon patterns creates – original receptions were reportedly ones of shock and horror.
 Instead there are playful ways of dealing with it: numeric systems, mycology, indulging in systems of systemisation.
 There is definitely something to be learned from that as a gesture or attitude.
 To be discussed in this context: dependency of that on a state of limited threat versus the threat as justification.

-Notes on the chorus: I had the intention to write something more profound here about the theatrical chorus as approached by TheaterAngelusNovus and follow-on projects, KJDT being one of them.
+Notes on the chorus: I had the intention of writing something more profound here about the theatrical chorus as approached by TheaterAngelusNovus and follow-on projects, KJDT being one of them.
 But I find whatever I try to formulate over and again tends to burry experiences in explanation rather than opening up the concept for renewed exploration.
 To a degree I am also lacking material to further verify what really holds up or tends to be speculation.

 However, I’d like to suggest reflecting the chorus from the way it structurally demands sensual awareness, certainly an extremely heightened capability of sensual perception.